Meta's "Pay or Consent" model: EU Commission sees violation of Digital Markets Act

 On July 1, the EU Commission announced its preliminary finding that Meta's "pay or consent" model violates the Digital Markets Act (DMA).
-What criticism there is of the Meta model and what happens now that the Commission has made its decision.
+What criticism there is of the Meta model and what happens next following the Commission's decision.

 Preliminary findings of the EU Commission

-The EU Commission is certain: Meta's "pay or consent" model forces users to either subscribe to an ad-free version of Facebook and Instagram or consent to the use of their personal data for personalized advertising.
+For the EU Commission, it is clear that Meta's "pay or consent" model forces users to either subscribe to an ad-free version of Facebook and Instagram or consent to the use of their personal data for personalized advertising.
+Advertising consent.
 According to the Commission, this practice violates the provisions of the DMA.
 This prescribes an equivalent, less personalized alternative.

-Online platforms such as Meta often use personal data from both their own services and third-party providers to serve personalized advertising.
-This practice gives them a significant competitive advantage due to their market power and extensive user data.
-The DMA is intended to ensure that so-called "gatekeepers" who collect large amounts of personal data offer their services fairly.
+Online platforms such as Meta often use personal data both from their own services and from third-party providers to create personalized Advertising to place ads.
+This practice gives them a considerable competitive advantage due to their market power and extensive user data.
+The DMA is intended to ensure that so-called "gatekeepers", who collect large amounts of personal data, offer their services fairly.

-According to Article 5(2) of the DMA, gatekeepers must obtain the consent of users to merge their data from different services.
-If a user refuses this consent, access to an equivalent, less personalized alternative must still be granted.
-Services or certain functionalities may not be made dependent on user consent.
+In accordance with Article 5(2) of the DMA, gatekeepers must Consent of users to merge their data from different services.
+If a user has given this Consent is denied, access to an equivalent, less personalized alternative must still be granted.
+Services or certain functionalities may not be excluded from the Consent of the users.

 The Commission's criticism of Meta's "pay or consent" model

 In November 2023, Meta introduced the "pay or consent" model in the EU.
-Users can either take out a monthly subscription for an ad-free version of Facebook and Instagram or use the services for free with personalized advertising.
-The Commission considers this to be a violation of the DMA, as no equivalent, less personalized alternative is offered.
+Users can either take out a monthly subscription for an ad-free version of Facebook and Instagram or use the services free of charge with personalized Advertising use.
+The Commission sees this as a Infringement against the DMA, as no equivalent, less personalized alternative is offered.

 In particular, the Commission objects to the following aspects of the "pay or consent" model:

-- Insufficient alternative: Users do not have the option of choosing a service that uses less personal data but is otherwise equivalent to the personalized service.
+1. Insufficient alternative: Users do not have the option of choosing a service that offers fewer personal data which is otherwise equivalent to the personalized service.

-- Restriction of free consent: The model does not allow users to exercise their right to freely consent to the merging of their personal data.
+2. Restriction of the free Consent: The model does not allow users to exercise their right to free movement.
+Consent to exercise their right to object to the merging of their personal data.

-A legally compliant service would have to offer users access to an equivalent service that uses less personal data, even if they do not give their consent to data processing.
+A legally compliant service would have to offer users access to an equivalent service that is less personal data used, even if they are not Consent for data processing.

-Link tip: European Data Protection Board calls for real choice in consent
+Link tip: European Data Protection Board demands real choice for Consent

 Next steps and possible consequences for Meta